AlaYousef/portfolio-project2/README.md

 ### Content

 * The font is from [Google Fonts](https://fonts.google.com/).
-* The map is embedded from [Google Maps](https://www.google.com/maps).
 * The colour palate was compiled by [Muzli Colors](https://colors.muz.li/).
 * The icons came from [Font Awesome](https://fontawesome.com/).
 * The form validation idea came from [Code institute](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+HE101+2020/courseware/fcc67a894619420399970ae84fc4802f/05a72bc3e032457d8a3d108d33656c72/).
-* Background animation idea came from [W3Schools](https://www.w3schools.com/css/css3_animations.asp).
-* In writing readme file, the readme file template was used from this repository on [GitHub](https://github.com/kera-cudmore/love-maths/blob/main/README.md).
+* The inspiration of the quiz idea and design is from this repository [GitHub](https://github.com/mristimaki/ilmQuiz).
+* The confirmation message idea is from this project [JavaScript project](https://mykki92.github.io/CI_PP2_BRAIN_GAMES/index.html).
+* The confirmation message code and library link is from [geeksforgeeks](https://www.geeksforgeeks.org/how-to-create-customizable-alerts-in-javascript/).
+* The javascript code help is from [Youtube](https://www.bing.com/videos/search?q=quize+game+js&docid=603482710871980233&mid=98A011195DE149ABAAA498A011195DE149ABAAA4&view=detail&FORM=VIRE).
+And from this repository [GitHub](https://github.com/Code-Institute-Solutions/love-maths-2.0-sourcecode).

 ### Media
-* The images of home, about us, contact us pages backgrounds came from ,[Pixel](https://www.pexels.com/search/pixel/).
-* The images of publishers page links came from [ArabiskaBazar](https://arabiskabazar.se/).
+* The faveicon image if from [Pixel](https://www.pexels.com/search/pixel/).

 [Back to top](<#contents>)